izu-stanley/DATASETS/README.md

 Bitmax: https://drive.google.com/open?id=118WoOs338BV2gRZZZaoNZ54IraWnPCwj

 ## 10 years challenge Image Data
 The hastag '10 years challenge' and links to 100000 images with some useful features were extracted from these images.
 This can be used to train neural nets to find out what you could look like in 10 years lol!
-A script for reshaping the 10yearschallenge data titled 10years_reshaper.py  is also available in this repo
+A script for reshaping the 10yearschallenge data titled 10years_reshaper.py  is also available in this repo.

 Link to file: